GasparISEP/devops-24-25-1241907/README.md

 1. **Opened an issue on the remote repository via GitHub.**

-The title of the issue is “In this first part of the exercise, we will use only the master branch. #1”.
+The title of the issue is “In this first part of the exercise, we will use only the main branch. #1”.
 This was done to document and communicate that, for this initial phase of the exercise, all development should occur exclusively on the main branch, ensuring a straightforward and unified version control workflow.

 2. **Transfer the code of the Tutorial React.js and Spring Data REST Application into a new folder named part1, which is located inside the CA1 directory.**